 There was no way in those three short days I could confidently identify all of the ingredients containing gluten and casein, so I loaded up my grocery cart with real whole foods and started cooking.
 Prior to this, I had very little experience with cooking, especially from scratch.
 Within days of these diet changes, we noticed changes in our son.
 He seemed brighter, happier and his speech improved with the addition of two or three new words.
 Most noticeably, his shakes decreased substantially.
 Within weeks they went from 30-40 times a day to only about 4-6 a week.
 This alone, was an indication we were on the right track and these shakes became the primary way we would gauge his inflammation.
 We were thrilled with these changes but prayed that we would continue to be led to what was best for our son.

-It was about this time that we enlisted the help of a local integrative board certified pediatrician.
+It was about this time that we enlisted the help of a local integrative board-certified pediatrician.
 She was well-known in our community for improving the health of children with nutrition and exactly what we needed at the time.
 Through her, we started testing, ran a ton of labs and were introduced to Dr. Reid’s TED Talk.
 Glutamate, once an unfamiliar word, became the focus of my research.
-The reason why our son had improved with the removal of gluten and casein is because they were both high in the amino acid and excitatory neurotransmitter, glutamate.
-Glutamate (excitatory) and GABA (calming) have a relationship similar to a seesaw, when glutamate is high, GABA is low, and vice versa.
+The reason why our son had improved with the removal of gluten and casein is that they were both high in the amino acid and excitatory neurotransmitter, glutamate.
+Glutamate (excitatory) and GABA (calming) have a relationship similar to a seesaw; when glutamate is high, GABA is low, and vice versa.
 Because his seesaw was tipped towards high levels of glutamate, he was unable to tolerate any additional sources of free glutamate in his diet.
-Gluten, casein, and to lesser extent, soy and corn contain glutamate as part of their protein structure and needed to be avoided.
+Gluten, casein, and to a lesser extent, soy and corn contain glutamate as part of their protein structure and needed to be avoided.
 Gluten and casein were not the only concern, because high levels of free glutamate (MSG) can be found in over 50 different additives in most processed foods.
 These names can be as innocuous as “natural flavors, citric acid or spices.”

 I was disgusted by the deception of our food industry.
 Sure enough, we started to notice our son’s shakes would occur after drinking “100% Juice” boxes with the added ingredient, citric acid, a source of glutamate; or after consuming gummy vitamins with, gelatin, another source of glutamate.
 Actually, our son’s shakes only occurred after consuming one of the many sources of hidden glutamate and would often be accompanied by epic tantrums and sleepless nights.
 After repeatedly witnessing these behavioral reactions to glutamate, my husband and I were certain this was a missing piece to our son’s puzzle.
-This new low-glutamate diet had to become a way of life for us, truly making it a huge lifestyle change.
+This new low-glutamate diet/REID had to become a way of life for us, truly making it a huge lifestyle change.
 Within our first month of eliminating processed sources of glutamate, our son only had one shake and the fog lifted.
 His speech, occupational and physical therapy sessions started to improve, his eye contact was getting better and he started to mimic or copy us.

-While our faith has been tested at numerous times, we have intentionally made an effort to trust our journey and recognize God’s work in our lives.
+While our faith has been tested numerous times, we have intentionally made an effort to trust our journey and recognize God’s work in our lives.
 While I am certainly no expert, I don’t need the science to substantiate the changes we’ve seen.
 At this moment in time, we have been on a low glutamate diet/REID since early 2014, homeopathy since early 2015, herbs since 2015 and we continue to be amazed by the benefits.

 My health has significantly improved as well.
 I no longer struggle with debilitating migraines, anxiety, and constant underlying irritability and impatience.
 Our son is no longer considered on the Autism Spectrum.
-He is within average rangefor all areas of development (although some within the lower end of average), his IQ has gone from the 18th percentile (borderline impaired) to the 92nd percentile (superior), averages about one shake every six months and is loving his kindergarten year in his neuro-typical school.
+He is within the average range for all areas of development (although some within the lower end of average), his IQ has gone from the 18th percentile (borderline impaired) to the 92nd percentile (superior), averages about one shake every six months and is loving his kindergarten year in his neuro-typical school.

 Oh, and those shakes?
 They were diagnosed by our pediatric neurologist as Complex Motor Stereotypies.
-Johns Hopkins just finished a study linking them to an imbalance in the neurotransmitters, glutamate and GABA.
+Johns Hopkins just finished a study linking them to an imbalance in the neurotransmitters, glutamate, and GABA.
 While I wouldn’t wish this journey upon anyone, I am so thankful that our eyes have been opened up to the importance of eating real whole food.
 Food is absolutely medicine.